Carelessness can destroy relationships.

 The Listening Thing

-Reconnecting with one another at the emotional level isn’t difficult.
+Emotionally reconnecting with one another isn’t difficult.
 It doesn’t take a lot of time – it simply requires motivation and the ability to ask questions and then truly listen to the answers – what Greg later nicknamed ‘the listening thing.’.